-You should pay your monthly premium directly to our plan with a check made payable to "Kansas Superior Select, Inc.".
-We will send you a bill each month for the payment and it is payable the 15th of each month.
+You should pay your monthly premium directly to our plan with a check made payable to "Kansas Superior Select, Inc.."
+We will send you a monthly bill which is due by the 15th.
 You can send your payment by check to: Kansas Superior Select, Inc., ATTN: Member Premium, PO Box 682833, Franklin, TN 37068.